 This facility does not appear to meet the minimum criteria for a cost-effective solar PV installation.
-To be cost-effective, a solar PV array needs certain minimum criteria, such as sufficient and sustained electric demand and sufficient flat or south-facing rooftop or other unshaded space on which to place the PV panels.
+To be cost-effective, a solar PV array needs certain minimum criteria, such as sufficient and sustained electric demand.

 The graphic below displays the results of the PV potential screening conducted as a part of this audit.
 The position of each slider indicates the potential (potential increases to the right) that each factor contributes to the overall site potential.